xMRi/PTZControl/README.md

 ## History
 This small program is designed to control a Logitech PTZ 2 Pro.
 The camera was purchased to stream our church services.
-Unfortunately, it quickly turned out that the operation with the remote control is possible but cumbersome and inaccurate, since the camera was installed directly behind and above the video technician.
-So I made the decision to build a corresponding control program.
+Unfortunately, it quickly turned out that the operation with the remote control is possible but cumbersome and inaccurate.
+The camera was installed directly behind and above the video technician and always pointing back with the remote control was not comfortable.
+The control Logitech software shipped with the camera is completely worthless.
+So, I made the decision to build a corresponding control program.
-Some month later we bought a second camera and the program was extended by the function to control another camera.
+Some months later we bought a second camera, and the program was extended by the function to control another camera.
 A maximum of two cameras are supported.
-And finally I added support for the Logitech Rally.
+And finally, I added support for the Logitech Rally.

-### Where is the basic code from.
+### Where is the basic code from?
-It wasn't easy to get code that shows how to control a camera.
+It wasn't easy to get code that shows how to control a PTZ camera.
 Finally I contacted Lgoitech and I received download link to the `Logitech Collaboration Software Reference Kit` (Logitech CSRK)
 I found some Lync remote control code in it, that gave me some hints and the guids and usage for the Logitect camera interface.

 ## Used interfaces